samsquire/ideas2/README.md

 People should be able to do work via a mobile phone and be paid for it.
 We need to convert problems to be runnable by mobile phone and a user.

+# 63. Vote on the division of work

+Some people do more work than others.
+Perhaps we should decentralize responsibility by voting what constitutes a role and eliminate burnout.

+# 64.